Rainbow-CPaaS/Rainbow-S2S-StarterKit-NodeJS/README.md

            "description":"sdkrouter Event service is the SDK http server receiving event callbacks (webhook events)" },
         "zmq":{
-          "description" : "zmq is a module used by sdkrouter Event service to relay (using socket) all event callbacks (webhook events) recieve from OT rainbow server"
+          "description" : "zmq is a module used by sdkrouter Event service to relay (using socket) all event callbacks (webhook events) receive from Rainbow server"
           "port":3000,
           "host":"127.0.0.1"
         }